gimm-institute/public-zone/workshops/202204_inaugural/presentations/GIMM_introduction.md

 ### Overview

-* Speaker contributions followed by model-based simulations
+* Speaker presentations followed by model-based experiments

-* This presentation introduces the modeling framework (MESSr)
+* This presentation introduces MESSr, the GIMM modeling framework

-* Non-technical exposition, focusing on general, guiding principles
+* Non-technical exposition explaining general modeling principles

 ---

 ### About the framework

-* Outcome of several applied macroprudential modeling projects
+* The outcome of several __applied projects__ in macroprudential modeling
-	* Diverse economies and financial systems motivated large number of extensions
+	* A large numer of extensions emerged motivated by diverse economies and financial systems

-* Focus primarily on __production__, not theoretical insights
+* __Practical scenario production and policy advice__ framework, not a theoretical model
+    * Flexible semi-structural approach combining theory insights and empirical relevance
-  * Motivated by insights from DSGE models (e.g. MAPMOD)
+    * Incorporates insights from more structural models, including DSGEs (e.g. MAPMOD)

-  * But flexible semi-structural approach for practical reasons
-* Ongoing development based on our projects
+* __Continuous development__ responding to our technical cooperation projects

 ---

+### Not just a model

+* A model alone, while a critical element, is not enough

+* Needs __operating infrastructure__ for regular use and streamlined production of outputs
+    * Collecting and feeding data to the model
+    * Streamlining the processing of inputs and outputs
+    * Reporting, internal and external communication of results

+* Motivated by first-hand experience from our practical applications

+---

 ### Key modeling principles

-* __Top-down__ view of the economy
+* __Top-down__ modeling strategy
-  * Complements the usual FinStab bottom-up approach
+    * Complement existing financial stability models/tools
+    * Provide a platform for consistently combining a range of inputs and pieces of analysis, including macro
-  * Works with aggregate concepts, not individual financial institutions
+    * Aggregative view, not addressing individual financial institutions

-* Endogenous __feedback loops__: (macroeconomy $\Longleftrightarrow$ financial sector)
-  * Vs traditional FinStab approach (macro $\Longrightarrow$ financial sector)
-* Medium-term view (2-5 yrs)
-  * Important to analyze macroprudential policy:
+* __Medium-term__ frequency of economic relationships
-    * Time for endogenous feedback loops to kick in
+    * Time for macro-financial interactions to kick in
-    * Trade-offs of small and obvious costs now vs large potential gains in future
+    * Policy trade-offs of small costs now vs large potential gains in the future

+* Endogenous __feedback__: macroeconomy $\Longleftrightarrow$ financial sector
+    * ...versus the more common one-way logic: macro $\Longrightarrow$ financial sector
 ---

 ### Key modeling principles, cont.

-* __Explicit__ description of balance sheets
+* __Explicit__ modeling of balance sheets
-  * Gross positions matter, not just net positions
+    * Financial cycles associated with expansions and contractions of gross positions on balance sheets (banks, BOP, etc.)
+	* Correct understanding of how balance sheets work

-* __Stock-flow consistency__:
+* __Stock-flow consistency__
-  * Stocks (wealth, credit stock, assets / liabilities) vs flows (GDP, credit creation, defaults / repayments)
+    * Stocks (wealth, credit stock, assets, liabilities) cumulates from flows (GDP, new credit creation, defaults, repayments)

-* Important role of __non-linearities__
+* Presence of key __non-linearities__
-  * Necessary to render macroprudential policy relevant and useful
+    * Nonlinearities are the essence of fin stab and macropru analysis
-  * Important to describe real-world events
+    * Indispensable in describing real-world events
+    * Critical for macropru policy trade-offs

 ---

-### Focus on application

-* MESSr is a __semi-structural__ framework
-* Not DSGE with explicit microdoundations, but
+### Designed for practical policy use cases

+* __Semi-structural__ framework: Equations not derived from underlying "microfoundations", but still...
   * Explicit concepts of demand and supply (e.g. for credit)
+  * Unobserved sustainability trends (e.g. credit to GDP as in BIS analysis)
-  * Endogenous expectations (can drive financial cycles)
+  * Endogenous expectations (e.g. makes easy to introduce IFRS9 forward-looking allowances)

-* Model __brought to data__, provide data-consistent simulations (as opposed to purely theoretical simulations)
+* __Empirical relevance__, capable of producing data-consistent scenarios (as opposed to only purely theoretical simulations)
-* __Integration and aggregation__ of several types of risk
-* Flexibility to describe various structures of financial system
-  * Primary focus on banks, but also other intermediaries too

 ---

-### Not just a model

-* Model itself is not enough
-* Need __infrastructure__ for regular, streamlined production of outputs
-  * Feeding data to the model
-  * Streamlined processing of macro inputs
-  * Reporting, communication of results
+### Examples of practical use cases

-* Ability to build __scenarios__ on top of (externally provided) baseline
+* Build __scenarios__ on top of (externally provided) baselines (so-called Delta technique)
-* Motivated by experience from and focus on practical applications

----

-### Differences from other macroprudential frameworks

-* There is **no endogenous** macroprudential policy reaction function
-	* But we can analyze a range of policy interventions, incl. capital buffers, LTVs, credit caps, ...
-* No detailed description of individual banks
-* Focus on **scenario analysis**, not forecasting
-* Focus on **robust policy** vs optimal policy
+* Simulate the entire __macrofinancial cycles__ , e.g.
+    * Boom and bust in asset prices and credit growth
+    * Capital inflows and reversals

+* Conceptualize the __costs and benefits__ of macropru policies

+* Endogenously __integrate and aggregate__ main financial risks, e.g.
+    * Integrate credit, forex, market risk based on structural macro drivers
+    * Aggregate credit risk across economic sectors

 ---